-The recommended system is assembled from 2", 2-1/2", or 3" plastic pipe and fittings (See Table 9, page 15).
+The recommended system is assembled from 2", 2-1/2", or 3" plastic pipe and fittings (See Table 9, page 18).
 Where the system is routed to the outdoors through an existing masonry chimney containing flue products from another gas appliance, or where required by local codes, then 3" venting of Type 29-4C stainless steel must be used in place of PVC material.

-These furnaces have been classified as CATEGORY IV furnaces in accordance with ANSI Z21.47 "latest edition" standards.
-Category IV furnaces operate with positive vent pressure and with a vent gas temperature less than $140^{\circ}$ F. above the dewpoint.
+These furnaces have been classified as CATEGORY IV furnaces in accordance with the latest edition of ANSI Z21.47 • CAN/CGA-2.3 Standards.
+Category IV furnaces operate with positive vent pressure and with a vent gas temperature less than 140°F above the dewpoint.
 These conditions require special venting systems, which must be gas tight and water tight.